 Call Us Today to Schedule a Consultation with a Fargo DUI Defense Attorney

 If you have been accused of drunk driving in the Fargo Moorhead area, it’s in your best interest to contact an experienced attorney as soon as you can.
-At O’Keeffe O’Brien Lyson Foss, criminal defense attorney Tatum O’Brien is committed to helping those accused of crimes protect their rights.
+At O’Keeffe O’Brien Lyson Attorneys, criminal defense attorney Tatum O’Brien is committed to helping those accused of crimes protect their rights.
 To schedule a consultation, email Tatum O’Brien directly, call our office at 701-235-8000, or contact us online.